 Comment on feasible identification strategies.
 Our claim that the only feasible identifying assumption in this example is $\theta^ = 0$ rests on our assumption that this judgment is made for each time period in isolation.
-Suppose we observe the long-run distribution of s for two known values of $\theta$ .
-Then, we have two equations with two unknowns ( $\omega_1$ and $\omega_2$ ), and we can therefore pin down both.
-It follows that if the identification judgment could be made by combining multiple contexts (given by different values of $\theta$ ), there would be no need to make wrong identifying assumptions.
+Suppose we observe the long-run distribution of s for two known values of θ .
+Then, we have two equations with two unknowns (ω_1 and ω_2), and we can therefore pin down both.
+It follows that if the identification judgment could be made by combining multiple contexts (given by different values of θ), there would be no need to make wrong identifying assumptions.
 This "triangulating" identification strategy would work in most of the examples in this paper.
 However, it is inconsistent with the research practice we are familiar with, where the identification constraint is applied to each research in isolation.
+Our example thus suggests that the practice of thinking about pieces of research in isolation leads to biases in the process of scientific learning.